reiruso07/WRO2025_Future_Engineers-Team-Violet/README.md

 >- Voltage Rating: 4.8V – 7.4V, 6V nominal
 >- Input Pulse Range: 500μs – 2500μs
 >- Default Angular Range: 270°
->- Maximum programmable range in angular mode - 280°
+>- Maximum programmable range in angular mode: 280°
 >- Gear Material: Metal
->- Spline type – 25T
+>- Spline type: 25T
 >- Spline Internal Thread Size: M3
 >- Spline Internal Thread Depth: 6mm

-  -   Arduino Mega 2560 Wifi R3 + Arduino Custom Shield: The MEGA2560 Wifi is a variant that includes an ESP8266 Wifi chip.
-The microcontroller is still an Atmel ATmega2560 compatible with Arduino and also has an ESP8266EX all on the same board, the serial-USB converter is a CH340G and through a DIP switch it allows you to configure the board to work independently of the MCU, enable the CH340 to upload code for either the ATmega2560 or ESP8266EX.
-All of this is complemented by the inserte nomnbre del shield y specs.
+  -   Arduino Mega 2560 Wifi R3: The MEGA2560 Wifi is a variant of the Arduino programmable board* that includes an ESP8266 Wifi chip.
+It is used to manage the robot's mobility alongside the L298N Motor Controller, thus allowing the robot to move freely on a flat surface.
 > [!IMPORTANT]
 >- Microcontroller: ATmega2560
 >- Input voltage: 7-12V.